shadow-workers/shadow-workers/README.md

 	deregisterModule('MODULE_NAME');
 }
 ```
+8. Note that all the global variable names need to be prefixed with your module name.
+Your module logic will end up being included as part of the main SW, so variables could conflict.
-8. As a starting point for your module please refer to a module template under `app/templates/modules/template.js`
+9. As a starting point for your module please refer to a module template under `app/templates/modules/template.js`.
-9. Any results you send from the module will end up being visible on the dashboard under the agent that ran it
+10. Any results you send from the module will end up being visible on the dashboard under the agent that ran it.
-10. If you want to run the module again after it has already been executed, you can delete the module against the agent on the dashboard and execute it again
+11. If you want to run the module again after it has already been executed, you can delete the module against the agent on the dashboard and execute it again.

 ## License